IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 * The Board of the LLC shall be more focused on strategy and oversight, with the IETF Executive Director and their team in charge of day-to-day operations.

-* The IAD role is now "IETF Executive Director" as they are the executive director of the IETF Administration LLC.
+* The IAD role is now "IETF Executive Director" as they are the Executive Director of the IETF Administration LLC.

 * The role that was previously referred to as "IETF Executive Director" in older documents such as {{RFC2026}} is now "Managing